yyfhust/yyfhust.github.io/_posts/2022-09-20-How-to-sign-GCS-URL-in-Cloud-hosted-instances.md

 ## How to sign GCS URL in Cloud-hosted instances (cloud run, cloud functions, compute engine etc..)

+Signed GCS URL is useful in many scenarios.
+However, all the google's sample python code require us to "upload" the private key file together with the code to cloud compute instances such as cloud functions, cloud run etc...

+In this blog, I investigated the reasons why private key file is required in sample implementations and how to get rid of key files and sign GCS URL in the cloud run / functions ...

 ### 1. Share files via Google Cloud Storage (GCS)
 Google Cloud Storage (GCS) is a cloud-hosted and fully-managed online file storage web service.
 Simply speaking, you can assume GCS as an online giant "disk", where you can save any type of files in folders